kogakure/website-gatsby-stefanimhoff.de/content/posts/2014/gulp-tutorial-3-build-clean-jekyll/index.md

 ---
 published: true
-title: Introduction to Gulp.js 03
+title: "Introduction to Gulp.js 03: Build, Clean and Jekyll"
 author: Stefan Imhoff
 date: 2014-10-20T10:00:00+02:00
 description: "The ultimative tutorial and guide for Gulp.js: How to write tasks for cleaning files and folders, generating the build and the website with Jekyll."